H0llyW00dzZ/K8sBlackPearl/README.md

 ## Task Execution Model
 - [x] **Dynamic Task Execution Model**: Implemented a dynamic task execution model that allows for registering and retrieving `TaskRunner` implementations based on task types, enhancing extensibility.
 - [x] **Multi-Namespace Support**: [`Enhanced`](https://github.com/H0llyW00dzZ/K8sBlackPearl/pull/37) the task execution model to support multiple namespaces, allowing `CrewWorker` to operate across various Kubernetes namespaces and expand its operational range.
+- [x] **Retry Logic Policy**: Introduced an advanced retry logic policy that adapts to different kinds of errors and conditions, further improving the robustness and reliability of task execution.

 > [!NOTE]
 > This specialized feature has been successfully integrated.